Nina Abe

-Nina Abe (born 18 July 2007) is a Polish professional footballer who plays as a forward for Ekstraliga club Pogoń Tczew and the Poland national under-19 team.
+Nina Abe (born 18 July 2007) is a Polish professional footballer who plays as a forward for I liga club Pogoń Tczew.

 Early life and youth career

 A native of Lębork, Abe began playing football at the age of six, taking inspiration from her two older brothers.
 She joined Błękitni Łęczyce – a newly created branch of the WAPN Błękitni academy – in nearby Łęczyce as her first club.
 In 2019, Abe helped the under-12 team win the Pomeranian provincial title and place ninth at the nationwide Tymbark Cup in Warsaw.
 She also represented the provincial team at the under-13 and under-15 levels under the auspices of the Pomeranian Football Association.
 Already characterized by her speed and vision on the pitch, Abe joined AP Lotos Gdańsk in July 2021.
 During this time, she did her homework on her commutes to Gdańsk from her hometown.
 Abe helped the under-15 indoor team win the 2022 LOTOS Griffin Cup and was named the player of the tournament.

 In her youth, Abe expressed her admiration for players such as Robert Lewandowski, Ewa Pajor, and Neymar.
 Aside from football, she was also a successful cross country runner, competing in the Lębork Grand Prix Cup.